donutteam/jeffs-map-creator/.github/ISSUE_TEMPLATE/bug_report.md

 **Game/Mod Information (please complete the following information):**
  - Tool Version [e.g. 0.1]
  - P3D Editor Version [e.g. 4]

+**DxDiag (This gives me system specs):**
+Run dxdiag.exe and then click Save All Information, then just include the .txt file it creates.

 **Additional context**
 Add any other context about the problem here.